VEGAS Pro

 • Why you should switch to it if you already own a competing video editor

-Just like you, I was faced with the decision of choosing a video editor seven months ago.
+Just like you, I was faced with the decision to choose a video editor seven months ago.
 As an aspiring YouTuber, I felt that Vegas Pro was my best option, but what made it so?
 And is it the best option for you?

 In truth, these three programs are highly interchangeable.
 Each program offers a complete suite of tools and is capable of doing a great job.
 Personal preferences and familiarity play a large part in why you should choose one program over the other, though cost and learning curve play into the equation as well.